-- Privacy and security ensured for 340 women & adolescent girls and 326 elderly people. - Regular habit of defecation improved instead of waiting for appropriate time. - Women & young girls gained self dignity. - Additional families in the villages who had no toilets were motivated to construct their own. - 230 families are now able to afford 2 meals in a day. - Family incomes have increased thereby allowing children to go for higher studies. - Interest free grants/loans have eliminated middle men. - Through provision of cattle & agricultural implements assets have been created where there none earlier. - Families who have been provided with IGPs have contributed towards initiation of similar IGPs in other families in the village - Workload of women has increased. - 80% of the household families have a small kitchen garden & get fresh seasonal vegetables.
-There is a marginal reduction in the purchase of vegetables.
+- Knowledge gained - Family incomes have increased thereby allowing children to go for higher studies. - Interest free grants/loans have eliminated middle men. - Through provision of cattle & agricultural implements assets have been created - Families who have been provided with IGPs have contributed towards initiation of similar IGPs in other families in the village